Add directory server

 This field appears only if an LDAPS protocol is specified in the Server URL field above.

 Click Browse and select a CA certificate to upload.
 This is the trusted certificate or certificate chain used for authenticating the LDAP server.

 Enter a read-only user account for search queries against the LDAP server and for searching within the groups.
 Enter the account name in an LDAP-type format.
 For example, if the bind user is called "bindacct," then you might enter a value such as "CN=bindacct,CN=Users,DC=cpoc,DC=local."

 This field appears when you enter a bind account above.

 Test server connection before adding

-Select this checkbox if you want to make sure the system can communicate with the LDAP server configuration you entered.
+Select this checkbox if you want to make sure the storage array can communicate with the LDAP server configuration you entered.
 The test occurs after you click Add at the bottom of the dialog box.
 If this checkbox is selected and the test fails, the configuration is not added.
 You must resolve the error or de-select the checkbox to skip the testing and add the configuration.